Global sports brand unveils exciting plans for Sheffield's John Lewis building

-Global sports brand bids for multi-million pound football centre in Sheffield's John Lewis building
+Global sports brand bids for £100m football centre in Sheffield's John Lewis building

 A global sports brand has drawn up multi-million pound plans for a ‘home of football’ in Sheffield’s John Lewis building – including pitches on the roof.

-The building would be revamped with ‘football architecture’ including a central column like a halfway line and a tunnel leading to the roof.
+The building would be revamped with ‘football architecture’ including a central column to represent a halfway line and a tunnel leading to the roof.

 The proposal could also see the John Lewis car park replaced by a residential tower.